 Faculty members of the Global Strategic Communications program are experienced industry innovators, executives, and thought leaders.
-The faculty includes members of the existing Master of Professional Studies in Public Relations & Corporate Communications program faculty, as well as individuals from other academic and professional organizations.
+Below is a list of faculty for the 2016-2017 GSC cohort.

 Bruce Harrison is a consultant on corporate public relations issues, with an emphasis on environment, social responsibility and sustainability.
 His corporate experience was as Vice President and chief public relations officer of Freeport Minerals Company (now Freeport McMoran), headquartered in New York, where he had responsibility for public relations in mining projects in Europe, Latin America and Asia, including launch of a major copper development program in Indonesia.
 He subsequently founded E. Bruce Harrison Company and EnviroComm International, a consultancy operating in the U.S. and Europe, specializing in environmental, health and safety communication, which he now serves as chairman and strategic counsel.